PowerDNS/pdns/pdns/dnsdistdist/docs/guides/serverselection.rst

   :param string name: Name of the policy
   :param string function: The function to call for this policy

+.. function:: setConsistentHashingBalancingFactor(factor)

+  .. versionadded: 1.5.0

+  Set the maximum imbalance between the number of outstanding queries for a given server relative to the average number of outstanding queries for all servers in the pool, when using the ``chashed`` consistent hashing load-balancing policy.
+  Default is 0, which disables the bounded-load algorithm.

 .. function:: setServerPolicy(policy)